 What Are The 7 Pillars Of Mindfulness?

-The 7 pillars of mindfulness serve as a guiding framework, offering a path towards cultivating a more present and conscious way of living the good life.
+The 7 pillars of mindfulness serve as a guiding framework, offering a path towards cultivating a more present and conscious way of living.

 As the practice of mindfulness becomes increasingly popular worldwide, the 7 pillars of mindfulness also called the 7 principles of mindfulness have emerged as key principles to guide the practice.

-These pillars serve as a framework for cultivating a more profound sense of presence, attentiveness, and awareness in your daily life, allowing you to more fully engage with the world around you.
+These pillars serve as a framework for cultivating a sense of presence, attentiveness, and awareness in your daily life, allowing you to more fully engage with the world around you.

-The 7 pillars invite you to explore areas such as non-judgment, patience, trust, acceptance, letting go, curiosity, and generosity.
+The 7 pillars of mindfulness help in areas such as non-judgment, patience, trust, acceptance, letting go, curiosity, and generosity.

 By incorporating these principles into your life, you can develop a more grounded and authentic connection with yourself, others, and the world.